Overcoming challenges as a first-in-family college student

 Thoroughly review all financial aid available

 Have you narrowed your college choices?
 Concerns including how much college can cost and how many students are applying to get financial aid may have you limiting your options, even before you begin applying.
-According to a report from the National Center for Education Statistics, first-generation college students are much more likely to enroll in less selective two-year and four-year institutions not because they can’t win admission to selective schools but because they have concerns about college costs, financial aid, and being able to work while attending school at a selective school.
+According to a report from the Brookings Institute, first-generation college students are much more likely to enroll in less selective institutions not because they can’t win admission to selective schools but because they have concerns about college costs, financial aid, and being able to work while attending school at a selective school.

 “A lot of first-generation students tend to underestimate which colleges would be a good fit and where they can apply.
 Sometimes they aim lower than they should,” says Valerie Popp, Ph.D., Senior Director at the Center for First-Generation Student Success.
 That could mean students are selling themselves short due to a lack of confidence or knowledge.